BrunoBiluca/web/content/articles/dice-tutorial-part-1/article.content.en.md

 }
 ```

 That way we will have random values every time that we throw our dice.
-But sometimes this will break the test that we wrote, as it tests if the returned side has the value 1.
+The problem with this approach stands that the test doesn't have control over the randomness of the implementation, and because of that it sometimes will break and when the value 1 is thrown then the test will pass.

+This is a common problem testing random in a system, we will see a solution for this problem in the next section.

 # Adding some control over the code

-Now we have random Dice that will generate different results every time.
-But this raises a question.
-How can I test the dice throw if we will have a different answer every time?
+Now we have a Dice that will generate different results every time, but this raises a question.

+> How can I test the dice throw if we will have a different answer every time?

 To test something that uses a random system, we need to have a way of replicating the same results every time.
 That way we can test the behavior of the system and not only the values that output.